Chayanitoey/GP3/README.md

-# Clustering Product on Amazon by using a review data set
+# Clustering products by using review data set
 This repository is a revision of Machine Learning repository by Chay Thawaranont as part of a project in Machine Learning Spring 2021 class for Parsons School of Design,[learn more](https://github.com/Chayanitoey/machinelearning/tree/main/final_assignment_3).

 ## Data